Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

 EMA is written on top of the Elektron Transport API (ETA) utilizing    the Value Added Reactor and Watchlist.

-(C) Copyright 2015 Thomson Reuters Limited.
+(C) Copyright 2016 Thomson Reuters Limited.
 All rights reserved, Reuters Oak Brook, IL USA

 # Message API Features and Functionality

+##Consumer Features:

 - ADS Multicast: Applications can connect to the ADS Multicast component by specifying the connection type RSSL_RELIABLE_MCAST.

+- RSSL Encrypted and HTTP Connectivity

 - Connection Failover: EMA can be configured to specify a list of failover servers via ChannelSet configuration.
 In the event that the consumer's connection attempt fails, EMA will utilize the next channel in